|How compiled||Based on third party data|

 have an abortion and a birth as part of her pregnancy when carrying more than one child

-Following the Review of conception statistics between February and April 2011, we publish annual figures only once a year in February or March.
-This change reduced the cost of producing conception statistics and had negligible impact on data quality given the improved accuracy of provisional conception figures.
+Following the Review of conception statistics between February and April 2011, we publish annual figures once a year.
+This change had negligible impact on data quality given the improved accuracy of provisional conception figures.
 The main reasons for the improved accuracy were:

 reductions in the percentage of birth registrations where mother's date of birth was not stated